akmatsu/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

 **TL;DR:** Stay on topic and don't be a jerk.
 This space is for working on the projects hosted here.
-Other discussions are not approriate.
+Other discussions are not appropriate.

 ## Scope
-This code of conduct applies to on-topic development channels of the project, includling but not limited to:
+This code of conduct applies to on-topic development channels of the project, including but not limited to:
 - Bug trackers.
 - Development repositories.
 - Mailing lists.